-- 7.6.1 The proposed revised policy applies to all businesses residents and staff and will not have a significant impact on any with different protected characteristics. - 7.6.2 An initial Equality Impact Analysis was completed in 2014 when the Policy was first drafted.
-It has not been changed since 2014 given that the Policy has not changed significantly. - 7.6.3 One of the benefits of an enforcement policy is to ensure consistency and fairness of enforcement throughout all communities and the commercial sector in Birmingham.
+- 7.6.1 The proposed revised policy applies to all businesses residents and staff and will not have a significant impact on any with different protected characteristics. - 7.6.2 An initial Equality Assessment has been carried out to consider any implications from this review.
+It is found at appendix 4 of this report.
+No negative impacts on people with protected characteristics have been identified. - 7.6.3 One of the benefits of an enforcement policy is to ensure consistency and fairness of enforcement throughout all communities and the commercial sector in Birmingham.
 The purpose of this Policy is to ensure that decisions are made transparently and to eliminate unfair or inequitable decisions.
 By its nature it should not have an adverse impact on anyone with protected characteristics.